The post may contain affiliate links to products I used in making this recipe.

-Lemon - The sharp and tangy flavor of lemon is key to making a traditional tabule Use only a fresh lemon; There is no substitute for the taste of its fresh juices.
+Lemon Juice- The sharp and tangy flavor of lemon is key to making a traditional tabule Use only a fresh lemon; There is no substitute for the taste of its fresh juices.

-Mint - The coolness of fresh mint with the sharpness of lemon is refreshing and an absolute must ingredient.
-If you do not have access to fresh herbs, I recommend omitting the mint.
+Fresh Mint - The coolness of fresh mint with the sharpness of lemon is refreshing and an absolute must ingredient.
+If you cannot access fresh herbs, I recommend omitting the mint.

-Extra virgin olive oil - There is no other choice:)
+Extra virgin olive oil - When it comes to olive oil, is no other choice than extra virgin.